 Candidates may wear face coverings during their exam.
-Remember to tell your invigilators that masks and face coverings may be used to conceal unauthorised materials such as notes or communication devices.
+Remember to tell your invigilators that masks and face coverings might be used by candidates to conceal unauthorised materials such as notes or communication devices.
 Your invigilators must monitor candidate behaviour closely during the exam.
 They should particularly look for candidates who may be talking, or any activity which suggests a candidate has concealed unauthorised materials in their face covering.